NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/minimize-downtime.md

 {{<tutorial-step title="Verify SSL/TLS edge certificates" >}}

-Before proxying your traffic through Cloudflare, [verify](/ssl/reference/certificate-statuses/#monitor-certificate-statuses) that Cloudflare has an active **Edge Certificate** for your domain.
+Before proxying your traffic through Khulnasoft, [verify](/ssl/reference/certificate-statuses/#monitor-certificate-statuses) that Khulnasoft has an active **Edge Certificate** for your domain.

 For more details about timing and certificate recommendations, refer to [Certificate issuance](/ssl/edge-certificates/universal-ssl/enable-universal-ssl/#full-dns-setup).